NewtonCosta/NewtonCosta/README.md

 ## Hi there, I am Newton Costa :v:

-I'm Newton, I am Automation and DevOps Engineer.

-I have +8 years of experience, working as _Automation, Configuration Management, Functional Tester Analyst and Software Developer_.
-As a DevOps practitioner, I have developed skills in several DevOps practices and tools, such as _task automation, infrastructure as code (on-premise and cloud), CICD pipelines, security, source code versioning control, observability and monitoring, and support on high availability Cloud production system_.
+Client-centric skilled DevOps Engineer with +3 years of hands-on experience automating and optimizing mission-critical deployments on-premise and Cloud, leveraging Infrastructure as Code, CI/CD pipelines, observability, and monitoring, helping implement fast software delivery processes, by reducing manual workload and time-to-market.

 <!--------------------------- Table with tech skills ---------------------------------------->